geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Our gentler ministry, with soft controul, 690

-" In virtue's path directs the female soul ;
+" In virtue's path directs the female soul;

 " Unseen, we whisper in the ear of youth,